 Sawsan is a 29 year old mother from Haweeja who spends much of her time caring for her young child Mohammed who is unable to use his limbs.
 He is one of many children in Haweeja effected by the toxic legacy of the U.S. military's presence.

 On the tenth anniversary of the U.S. invasion of Iraq, Iraqis and U.S. military veterans came together to hold the U.S. government accountable for the lasting effects of war and the rights of veterans and civilians to heal.
-The Iraq war is not over for Iraqi civilians and U.S. veterans who continue to struggle with various forms of trauma and injury; the effect environmental poisoning due to certain U.S. munitions and burn pits; and with a generation of orphans and displaced people.
+The Iraq war is not over for Iraqi civilians and U.S. veterans who continue to struggle with various forms of trauma and injury; for Iraqis and veterans who suffer the effects of environmental poisoning due to certain U.S. munitions and burn pits of hazardous material; and for a growing generation of orphans and people displaced by war.